RoyPeng126/DS_Project/README.md

 ## Setup Environment
 To set up the development environment, follow these steps:

-- 請事先自己安裝好 python / pip / pyvenv / java / maven / springboot
+- Please install it yourself in advance: python / pip / pyvenv / java / maven / springboot

 1. git clone our repo:
     ```